forthy42/net2o/wiki/pki.md

 property, both will need the other's public key.
 For the cases, where both parties need the same thing, they need a secure channel to exchange this.
-Now, if they already have a secure channel, they might as well exchange the message using this secure channel - the only advantage cryptography has then, is that the secure channel might be costly, or rarely available (e.g. a personal meeting is required to set up the system).
+Now, if they already have a secure channel, they might as well exchange the message using this secure channel—the only advantage cryptography has then, is that the secure channel might be costly, or rarely available (e.g. a personal meeting is required to set up the system).